Benkei: Death

 In the end, Benkei and Yoshitsune were encircled in the castle of Koromogawa no tate.
-As Yoshitsune retired to the inner keep of the castle to commit ritual suicide (seppuku) on his own, Benkei stood guard on the bridge in front of the main gate to protect Yoshitsune.
+As Yoshitsune retired to the inner keep of the castle to commit honorable ritual suicide (seppuku) on his own, Benkei stood guard on the bridge in front of the main gate to protect Yoshitsune.
 It is said that the soldiers were afraid to cross the bridge to confront him, and that all who did met a swift death at the hands of the gigantic man, who killed in excess of 300 trained soldiers.

 Realizing that close combat would mean suicide, the warriors following Minamoto no Yoritomo decided to shoot and kill Benkei with arrows instead.
 Long after the battle should have been over, the soldiers noticed that the arrow-riddled, wound-covered Benkei was still standing.
-When the soldiers dared to cross the bridge and take a closer look, the giant man fell to the ground, having died standing upright.
+When the soldiers dared to cross the bridge and take a closer look, the heroic warrior fell to the ground, having died standing upright.
 This is known as the "Standing Death of Benkei" (弁慶の立往生, Benkei no Tachi Ōjō).
 Benkei died at the age of 34.